 Suppose you create an order for $20 and apply a $20 discount.
 You then need to make a $0 payment to set the order state to

 COMPLETED.
-You can do this using either the Payments API or the Orders API to make a $0 payment.
+You can make a $0 payment using the Payments API or the Orders API.
 When using the Payments API, call the

 CreatePayment endpoint to record a $0